fabianjuelich/api_metrics_db/api.md

         The cost per API request varies depending on the plan, ranging from approximately $0.0000833 to $0.0004167 per API request at maximum usage.

+# Conclusion
+In today's fast-evolving world of financial data, choosing the right API provider for your specific purposes is a crucial decision for traders, investors, and financial analysts.
+Our comparison of the three providers has revealed their respective strengths, weaknesses, and offerings, making it easier for users to find the perfect fit for their specific needs.

+- Alpha Vantage: If your primary focus is on technical analysis, Alpha Vantage stands out with its comprehensive range of technical features.
+Traders seeking advanced tools to support their strategies will find a valuable resource in this provider.

+- Financial Modeling Prep: FMP offers a huge variety of financial features, making it the ideal choice for those looking for a wide variety of data to support their decision-making processes.
+Additionally, FMP's updated and user-friendly documentation adds to its appeal.

+- Leeway: Leeway sets itself apart with its capacity to provide extensive data all at once, in a convenient and comprehensive format.
+For users who require complete data sets in a single file, Leeway emerges as an excellent choice.

+The key takeaway from this comparison is that each provider excels in specific domains.
+Alpha Vantage is the go-to choice for technical analysis enthusiasts, FMP offers a wide range of financial features and impressive documentation, while Leeway provides an all-in-one data solution that simplifies data access.
+Ultimately, the decision of which provider to choose will depend on your unique requirements and the specific goals you aim to achieve.
+By understanding the strengths of each provider, you can make a well-informed decision and leverage the financial data that best suits your needs.

 ## Important to know:

 - If you call the Fundamentals in Leeway, it counts as 10 API calls at once.